chandan-kumar-zeon/Test-Parser/README.md

 # Test-Parser
-Test the parsing quality using PaddleOCR vs Llama-Parser.
+Compare the parsing quality of PaddleOCR vs Llama-Parser.